 - A comprehensive study and redesign of the segment of Georgia Avenue between Forest Glen Road and 16th Street in response to the Approved and Adopted North and West Silver Spring Master Plan concept.
-The MD 97 Georgia Avenue Montgomery Hills Study aims to incorporate public feedback along with a conceptual cost-engineering analysis of the preferred design alternative. - The Washington Metropolitan Area Transit Authority (WMATA) is evaluating the feasibility of redeveloping the 8-acre surface parking lot at the Forest Glen Metro Station.
-The study goals are to: - Maximize ridership potential. - o Explore potential for higher density; mixed-use development. - o Provide for and maximize improved pedestrian connectivity to the station. - A grade-separated interchange at the Forest Glen Metro Station was proposed in the 1996 Approved and Adopted Forest Glen Sector Plan.
+The MD 97 Georgia Avenue Montgomery Hills Study aims to incorporate public feedback along with a conceptual cost-engineering analysis of the preferred design alternative. - The Washington Metropolitan Area Transit Authority (WMATA) evaluation of the feasibility of redeveloping the eight-acre surface parking lot at the Forest Glen Metro Station.
+The study goals are to: - o Maximize ridership potential. - o Explore potential for higher density, mixed-use development. - o Provide for and maximize improved pedestrian connectivity to the station. - A grade-separated passageway at the Forest Glen Metro Station proposed in the 1996 Approved and Adopted Forest Glen Sector Plan.
 The Montgomery County Department of Transportation (MCDOT) initiated the Forest Glen Passageway (P501911) project to determine the alignment and type of facility for improving pedestrian safety and access to the station.
-This project is needed to improve the mobility, and safety for all facility users within the project area by reducing existing conflicts between pedestrians and vehicles.
-A passageway under Georgia Avenue connecting the northwest corner to the southeast corner was the preferred alignment.
-A ramp connection and elevators would bring the passageway to grade on the northeast corner of the intersection.
-Associated sidewalk improvements would also be made to Forest Glen Road to complete the walking connection on the north side of the road to Holy Cross Hospital, which is the plan area's largest employer. - The Georgia Avenue South Bus Rapid Transit was proposed in the 2013 approved and adopted, Countywide Transit Corridors Functional Master Plan.
-The plan calls for the following: - Corridor recommendations, from north to south: mixed traffic transitway along Georgia Avenue from Veirs Mill Road to 16th Street and dedicated lanes along Georgia Avenue from 16th Street to Colesville Road - station locations at Forest Glen Metro Station, and MD 97 and Seminary Road.
+This project is needed to improve the mobility and safety for all facility users within the project area by reducing existing conflicts between pedestrians and vehicles.
+A passageway under Georgia Avenue at Forest Glen Road connecting the northeast corner to the southwest corner was the preferred alignment.
+A ramp connection and elevators would bring people using the passageway to grade on Forest Glen Road.
+Associated sidewalk improvements would also be made to Forest Glen Road to complete the walking connection on the north side of the road to Holy Cross Hospital, which is the plan area's largest employer.

+- The Georgia Avenue South Bus Rapid Transit proposed in the 2013 Approved and Adopted Countywide Transit Corridors Functional Master Plan.
+The plan calls for the following: - Corridor recommendations for a mixed traffic transitway along Georgia Avenue from Veirs Mill Road to 16th Street and dedicated lanes along Georgia Avenue from 16th Street to Colesville Road. - Station locations at Forest Glen Metro Station, Georgia Avenue and Seminary Road, Georgia Avenue and Dexter Avenue and Georgia Avenue and Dennis Avenue.

-This service would supplement the Metrorail Red Line and master-planned Purple Line and Corridor Cities Transitway (CCT).
+This service would complement the Metrorail Red Line and master-planned Purple Line and Corridor Cities Transitway (CCT).

-The plan will provide recommendations that respond to these and other proposed and/or planned improvements.
+The plan will provide recommendations that respond to these and other proposed improvements